Clean the piston heads and piston ring grooves from carbon deposits.

 Selection of piston rings for the cylinder

-The thermal gap, measured at the joints placed in the cylinder (Figure 4), for new rings should be:
+The end gap, measured at the joints placed in the cylinder (Fig. 4), for new rings should be:

-For worn rings, the maximum size allowed in the lock is no more than 1.5 mm.
+For worn rings, the maximum allowable end gap is no more than 1.5 mm.

-Place rings for measuring the thermal gap in the lock in the upper unworn part of the cylinder (from the upper edge of the cylinder to the location of the first compression ring when the piston is at TDC) or in a mandrel of the same diameter.
+Place rings for measuring the end gap in the upper unworn part of the cylinder (from the upper edge of the cylinder to the location of the first compression ring when the piston is at TDC) or in a mandrel of the same diameter.

 Pre-clean the surface of the cylinder from carbon deposits.

-Installing piston rings with a smaller thermal gap at the joint will lead to convergence of the ring joint during engine operation and cylinder nadir.
+Installing piston rings with a smaller end gap at the joint will lead to the ring ends touching during engine operation and cylinder scoring.

-Installing worn rings with a large gap will lead to a decrease in compression stroke pressure and increased oil loss.
+Installing worn rings with a large gap will lead to a decrease in compression pressure and increased oil consumption.

 Checking the side clearance between the piston ring and the groove in the piston

-Check the lateral clearance between the rings and the piston groove wall with a feeler gauge (Figure 5).
-Check the circumference of the piston at several points.
+Check the side clearance between the rings and the piston groove wall with a feeler gauge (Fig. 5).
+Check around the circumference of the piston at several points.

 The side clearance should be 0.045-0.090 mm for new rings and pistons.
 For worn rings and pistons, a maximum clearance of no more than 0.15 mm is allowed.

-A larger gap will lead to increased oil loss due to the “pumping” action of the rings.
+A larger gap will lead to increased oil consumption due to the "pumping" action of the rings.

 Installing piston rings on the piston

-Place the piston rings onto the piston using the tool (Figure 6).
+Place the piston rings onto the piston using the tool (Fig. 6).

-Install the lower compression ring with the inscription “TOP” (top) on the end towards the piston crown.
+Install the lower compression ring with the inscription "TOP" on the end facing the piston crown.
 The rings in the grooves must move freely.

 Insert the pistons into the cylinders as follows:

-• - orient the connecting rod-piston group so that the inscription “FRONT” on the piston boss faces the front of the cylinder block,
+• orient the connecting rod-piston assembly so that the inscription "FRONT" on the piston boss faces the front of the cylinder block;

-• - wipe the beds of the connecting rods and their covers with a napkin, wipe and insert the liners into them,
+• wipe the connecting rod bearing bores and their caps with a cloth, wipe and insert the bearing shells;

-• - turn the crankshaft so that the cranks of the first and fourth cylinders take the position corresponding to BDC;
+• turn the crankshaft so that the crankpins of the first and fourth cylinders are at BDC;

-• - lubricate the bearings, piston, connecting rod journal and first cylinder with clean engine oil;
+• lubricate the bearing shells, piston, connecting rod journal and first cylinder with clean engine oil;

-• - move the ring locks at an angle of 120° (approximately) to each other, while the joint of the spring expander should be placed opposite the lock of the oil scraper ring box before installing the ring on the piston.
+• space the ring gaps at approximately 120° to each other.
+The expander spring joint should be placed opposite the oil scraper ring gap before installing the ring on the piston.

-It is recommended not to place the ring locks in a plane perpendicular to the axis of the finger;
+It is recommended not to position the ring gaps in a plane perpendicular to the pin axis.

 Installing the piston into the cylinder

-- put safety tips on the connecting rod bolts, use a special mandrel with an internal conical surface to compress the rings and insert the piston into the cylinder (Figure 7).
+Install protective caps on the connecting rod bolts.
+Using a special ring compressor with an internal conical surface, compress the rings and insert the piston into the cylinder (Fig. 7).

-Before installing the piston, you should once again make sure that the numbers stamped on the connecting rod and its cover correspond to the serial number of the cylinder, check the correct position of the piston and connecting rod in the cylinder.
+Before installing the piston, once again make sure that the numbers stamped on the connecting rod and its cap correspond to the cylinder number, and check the correct orientation of the piston and connecting rod in the cylinder.

-Pull the connecting rod by the crank head to the connecting rod journal, remove the brass tips from the bolts, and put on the connecting rod cover.
+Pull the connecting rod by the crank head onto the connecting rod journal, remove the protective caps from the bolts, and install the connecting rod cap.

-The connecting rod cap should be installed so that the numbers stamped on the cap and connecting rod, or the grooves for the liners, are on one side.
+The connecting rod cap should be installed so that the numbers stamped on the cap and connecting rod, or the grooves for the bearing shells, are on the same side.

-Insert the piston of the fourth cylinder in the same order.
+Insert the piston of the fourth cylinder in the same manner.

-Rotate the crankshaft several times, which should rotate easily with little effort.
+Rotate the crankshaft several times.
+It should rotate easily with little effort.